Orckestra/orc-shared/README.md

 Displays all available icons along with the ids to access them.

+### Switch

+`onCaption`: A message descriptor (as used by `react-intl`) to be shown when the switch is on.

+`offCaption`: A message descriptor (as used by `react-intl`) to be shown when the switch is off.

+`onColor`: A string containing a CSS color value.
+The switch will show this color when on.

+`offColor`: A string containing a CSS color value.
+The switch will show this color when off.

+Displays a horizontal toggle switch.
+This is a wrapper around a `<input type="checkbox" />`, so any props that work with that will also work here.
+Use `value` to set the value, not `checked`.
+If no `id` is passed, one will be generated and used.

 ### Treeview

 `Content`: A React component.
 This will render the leaf nodes of the tree.
 Default: a null component.